-So without further ado, here are all my secrets as to what photography gear I haul around the world with me. and PS: This is my first YouTube Video!
+So without further ado, here are all my secrets as to what photography gear I haul around the world with me.

-Of course I’m not saying that Canon is the way to go.
+Of course, I’m not saying that Canon is the way to go.
 My first digital point and shoot was a Kodak, then a Nikon.
 I stayed with Nikon for a while until I received my Canon Powershot SX230 HS as a college graduation gift.
-I ended up choosing to go with Canon on that fateful day I broke the Powershot only because my Mom (who works in a photo lab) suggested I stay with the same brand.
+I ended up choosing to go with Canon on that fateful day in Cambodia I broke the Powershot only because my Mom (who works in a photo lab) suggested I stay with the same brand.

 Not truly a lens, more of a lens accessory.
 This bad boy doubles the zoom on lenses you use this in conjunction with.
 My 70-200mm turns into a 140-400mm using the 2x teleconverter.

-For Underwater and Filthy Places:
+For Underwater & Filthy Places

 I don’t bust out my GoPro often, but they just keep getting better and better as time goes on (compared to the first one I used that didn’t even have the backscreen).
 I usually reserve it for the event that I wasn’t to capture photos and video underwater.